ua-2025q3-astr501-513/ua-2025q3-astr501-513.github.io/syllabus-513.md

 essential in communicating science and developing software, and will be used in evaluating homework and/or projects.

-### Final Examination or Project
+### Project

 Students are expected to work in groups of 3 to 6 for their projects.
-Each project is worth 20 points and will be evaluated on four
+Each project is will be evaluated on four criteria:
-criteria:
 i)   originality and clarity of the idea, ii)  quality of the solution, iii) thoroughness of the documentation, and iv)  effectiveness of the presentation.
 Presentations are scheduled during the week of October 12.
-The final project package—including presentation slides and any supporting materials—must be submitted on the day of the presentation.
+The final project package, including presentation slides and any supporting materials, must be submitted on the day of the presentation.

+### Final Examination

-One final exam is scheduled on December 10th.
+A written final exam is scheduled on December 10th.
-It is worth 30 points.

 ## Grading Scale and Policies

-The course includes 7 homework assignments, 1 project, and 1 final exam.
+The course includes 10 homework assignments, 1 project, and 1 final exam.
-Each homework is worth 10 points, the project is worth 20 points, and the final exam is worth 30 points.
+Each homework is worth 5 points, the project is worth 20 points, and the final exam is worth 30 points.
 The lowest two homework scores will be dropped, bringing the total to 100 points.
-Students are expected to submit all assignments and the project by the specified deadlines.

 This course provides regular letter grades (A-E), which are based on a simple point system: